pluginpal/strapi-plugin-sitemap/README.md

 > `required:` NO | `type:` bool | `default:` true

 ### Allowed fields
 When defining a URL pattern you can populate it with dynamic fields.
-The fields allowed in the pattern are specified by type.
-By default only the field types `id` and `uid` are allowed in the pattern, but you can alter this setting to allow more field types in the pattern.
+The fields allowed in the pattern can be manipulated with this setting.
+Fields can be specified either by type or by name.
+By default the plugin allows `id` and `uid`.

 *If you are missing a key field type of which you think it should be allowed by default please create an issue and explain why it is needed.*